JiayongO-O/LFDEN/README.md

 # LF_Unsupervised_DisparityEstimation_3DV2018

 ### Overview
-This algorithm takes in a light field image (synthetic or real-world), and compute depth for the central view with a CNN.
+This algorithm takes in a light field image (synthetic or real-world), and computes depth for the central view with a CNN.
 The network is trained in an unsupervised manner which requires no groundtruth depth label, and can be used for data captured by any camera models.

 ### Requirements
 >Matlab